tangerinemarigold/types_of_stalkers_and_qualities_of_incels/README.md

 greater gender role stress, more hostile attitudes toward women, and “incel” traits report more frequent fantasies about mass murder and rape."

+# Take-aways

+### * I think that lying to multiple and many people, due to personal one-sided grudges, as was done by Isaac Kohane and Jason Moore, is an act of mass and gender-based violence as the intention was to do harm as to many people as possible.